Galveston and Fort Bend County region Greater Coastal Community Action Council assistance programs.

 What will happen is an energy audit take place.
 This will be a full review of your home’s energy efficiency, which identifies inefficient appliances, where air leaks may be occurring, and more areas of potential improvement.
 Then, based on the results, contractors approved by GCCAC will install, for free, weatherization measures to increase energy efficiency of a home and help people save money on their bills.

-Referrals are a key service of the GCCAC - Community Action Council.
+Referrals to grants and financial assistance programs are a key service of the GCCAC - Community Action Council.
 Case managers provide low income families, the unemployed and needy individuals with the support they need.
 Programs can address immediate needs, such as homeless prevention and nutritional, and help people move toward better jobs and financial self-sufficiency.

 The Head Start program is focused on helping children, but in actuality the entire family, such as parents, can get assistance as well.
 Several centers and schools are in the region and provide this service in partnership with GCCAC.